TheRexYo/HiveCiv-Mod/README.md

-# HiveCiv Mod
+# Hiveciv Mod
- A sci-fi Hive-Mind mod for Unciv.
+ A content mod for Unciv that takes a turn towards sci-fi, with all empires being Hive-Minds.